rogerxaic/EventStreams/ES_Scaling_Event_Streams_Capacity.md

-### Example 1
+### Example
-Scale-up a service instance configured with 1 throughput capacity unit and base storage (throughput 150 MB/s, storage 2TB) to 2 throughput capacity units and 8TB usable storage (throughput 300 MB/s, storage 8TB).
+Deploy a service instance configured with a base capacity unit:
+* 150 MB/s of throughput capacity.
+* 2TB of strorage capacity for data retention.

+Scale this service instance to a configuration of a base capacity unit, one additional capacity unit, and 4TB of additional storage providing:
+* 300MB/s of throughput capacity.
+* 8TB of storage capacity for data retention.

 1. If you don't already have one, create an {{site.data.keyword.messagehub}} service instance.